 Capital Market in India is generally meant as a market for long term fund and investment in long-term horizon available in this market.
 However now this market also includes short-term fund.
 Capital markets mean the market for all the financial instruments, short-term and long-term, as also commercial, industrial and government paper.
 The capital market deals with capital.
 The capital market in India is a market where borrowing and lending of long-term funds takes place.
 Capital markets deal in both, debt and equity.
 In these markets, productive capital is raised and made available to the corporate.
 The governments both central and state raise money in the capital market, through the issue of government securities.
-Capital market refers to all the institutes and mechanisms of raising medium and long-term funds, through various instruments available like shares, debentures, bonds etc and more about management information system notes and management accounting.
+Capital market refers to all the institutes and mechanisms of raising medium and long-term funds, through various instruments available like shares, debentures, bonds etc and more about capital market meaning and green shoe option

 Securities and Exchange Board of India:-